 Dr. Angie Estrada graduated from Virginia Tech with a Ph.D. from the department of Biological Sciences in November, 2019.
 In 2020, Angie became the first woman to serve as the director of Summit Municipal Park known as the only public botanical garden and zoo in Panama.
 She continues working in community ecology, the management of captive populations, ex-situ and in-situ conservation and science outreach for the protection of Panama’s wildlife.

 Angie joined Dr. Lisa Belden’s lab in the fall of 2014.
 Her research focused on defining strategies for in situ disease mitigation, surveillance of chytrid fungus in the environment, and the reintroduction of species kept in captive breeding programs.
 Through her work in Dr. Belden’s lab, Angie worked to bolster her conservation background with a solid research foundation.

-Angie obtained her bachelor’s degree in environmental biology at Universidad de Panama where she conducted undergraduate research on male mate preferences on a polymorphic amphibian, the strawberry poison frog.
-After completing her degree, Angie had a wide range of experiences ranging from assisting research on animal plasticity, sexual behavior, and the effect of environmental changes on physiological processes to addressing relevant and imperative issues on captive managed populations.
+Prior to coming to Virginia Tech, Angie obtained her bachelor’s degree in environmental biology at Universidad de Panama where she conducted undergraduate research on male mate preferences on a polymorphic amphibian, the strawberry poison frog.
+After completing her degree, she had a wide range of experiences ranging from assisting research on animal plasticity, sexual behavior, and the effect of environmental changes on physiological processes to addressing relevant and imperative issues on captive managed populations.
 Along with teaching field courses, coordinating volunteers and developing outreach programs for conservation in Panama, Angie’s experiences led her to discover that she was strongly drawn to teaching and research, hence her desire to earn a PhD.